taprootactivation/Taproot-Activation/README.md

   ------

 A soft fork is a change to the Bitcoin protocol wherein only previously valid blocks/transactions are made invalid.
 Since old nodes will recognize the new blocks as valid, a soft fork is forward-compatible.
 See more here: [Soft fork bitcoin wiki](https://en.bitcoin.it/wiki/Softfork)

+Soft forks can be activated in several ways.
+Several of the previous soft forks have been activated using [BIP 9](https://en.bitcoin.it/wiki/BIP_0009), which requires a (super)majority of miners (by hash power) to signal support for the upgrade.
+A proposed alternative is [BIP 8](https://en.bitcoin.it/wiki/BIP_0008), which could activate the upgrade after some time even without a (super)majority of miners signaling support.

 ## Proposal overview